Domain size asymptotics for Markov logic networks: Weight versus domain size in the limit

-In this section, as in the previous, we let $\sigma = \{R\}$ where $R$ is a relation symbol of arity 2 which is always interpreted as an irreflexive and symmetric relation, so $\mbW_n$ is the set of all undirected graphs without loops, from now on simply called graphs, with vertex set $[n] := \{1, \ldots, n\}$. {\em We also fix some $\Delta \in \mbbN^+$.}
+In this section we let $\sigma = \{R\}$ where $R$ is a relation symbol of arity 2 which is always interpreted as an irreflexive and symmetric relation, so $\mbW_n$ is the set of all undirected graphs without loops, from now on simply called graphs, with vertex set $[n] := \{1, \ldots, n\}$.